My father’s work has continued long after he passed away. By leaving a legacy to Practical Action, yours can too.

 As someone who shares my father’s vision, I know you want to leave the world in a better place than you find it.
 By visiting this website, you may be considering doing something truly special.

-If you do leave a legacy to Practical Action, you’ll be laying the foundations of a future free from poverty for poor women, men and children around the world.
+If you do leave a legacy to Practical Action, you’ll be laying the foundations of a future that works better for everyone.

 You’ll find out here why legacies are so important as well as how to remember Practical Action in your will.
-If you can, please help – every legacy Practical Action receives can help people living in poverty face the challenges of the future with greater confidence.
+If you can, please help – every legacy Practical Action receives can help vulnerable communities face the challenges of the future with greater confidence.

-In 2019/2020, gifts in wills made up £3.2 million of our income ensuring lasting change in the communities we work with around the world
+In 2022/23 gifts in Wills made up £3.4 million of our income, ensuring lasting change in the communities we work with around the world

 Retired Consultant General and Vascular Surgeon Clive Quick has been a supporter of Practical Action for over 40 years.